Harry Oliver (ice hockey): Playing career

+Oliver grew up in Selkirk, Manitoba.
+At an early age he taught himself how to skate on ponds near Selkirk.
+He once stated, “When I was a kid, there was no organized hockey.
+We just went out and played, sometimes on an outdoor rink, but mostly on the river.”

-Oliver grew up in Selkirk, Manitoba and played both junior and senior hockey with the Selkirk Fishermen.
+He then started playing organized hockey for both the junior and senior Selkirk Fishermen.
 Oliver and the Fishermen won the Manitoba Senior Hockey League in 1919 and challenged the Hamilton Tigers for the Allan Cup.
 Oliver scored a goal in the second game, but the Fishermen lost the two-game series on total goals, 7–6.
 He left Selkirk for a professional career in Calgary in 1920.
 He played one season with the Calgary Canadians of the independent Big-4 League in 1919–20 then moved to the Calgary Tigers and the new Western Canada Hockey League.

 Oliver quickly established himself as a star player in the WCHL, using his speed and shot to earn positions as a First-Team All-Star in both 1924 and 1925.
 He was a key member of the Tigers' team that won the 1923–24 WCHL championship, and lost to the Montreal Canadiens for the Stanley Cup.

+Only being 5’8’’, 155 Oliver was known as “pee wee” throughout his career.
+However he got past his small size by using his speed, stick handling and shooting.
+During his time in the WHL he was compared to a thoroughbred horse, due to his speed and grace.
+Oliver never spent more than 24 minutes in the penalty box during a season.

 When the WCHL collapsed in 1926, Oliver's rights were bought by the Boston Bruins.
 His NHL career began on a line with Bill Carson and Percy Galbraith, and he led the Bruins in scoring each of his first three seasons with the team.
 Oliver scored four goals in a game versus Chicago on January 11, 1927, becoming the first Boston Bruin to attain that feat.
-He won the Stanley Cup with Boston in 1929 and remained with the organization for eight years.
+He led the Bruins in both goals and points scored for 3 straight years in 1926-27 1927-28 1928-29.
+He helped the team win the Stanley Cup in 1929 and remained with the organization for eight years.
 Oliver became the first Boston Bruin to score a playoff overtime goal when he notched the winner on March 20, 1930 versus the Montreal Maroons.
-The Bruins sold his rights to the New York Americans in 1934, and Oliver completed his career with three seasons in New York.
-Well regarded for his gentlemanly nature on the ice, Oliver was inducted into the Hockey Hall of Fame in 1967, and is an honoured member of the Manitoba Hockey Hall of Fame.
+He was also the first player to score 100 goals as a Bruin.
+He was remained as one of the Bruins top scorers until his final year with the team in 1933-34.
+The Bruins then sold his rights to the New York Americans in 1934, and Oliver completed his career with three seasons in New York.

+On January 13th, 1937, a newspaper in Montreal, reported that Oliver was resting in a hospital after an operation.
+Due to influenza, which resulted in him needing a mastoid operation to help him recover.
+This ultimately resulted in him retiring from hockey in 1937.